Click the map above to view an enlargement

 Herstmonceux

 This place, which is 11 miles from Pekes along the A271, has two unique buildings.
-The Observatory Science Centre, within the old Royal Greenwich Observatory buildings, houses a whole range of really exciting science exhibitions and events like no other, and is open daily through much of the year.
+The Observatory Science Centre, within the old Royal Greenwich Observatory buildings, houses a whole range of really exciting science exhibitions and events like no other, and is open daily through much of the year from 10 – 17:00.

 Website: The Observatory